PL-EVIO: Robust Monocular Event-based Visual Inertial Odometry with Point and Line Features: Methodology

 \subsection{Line-based Feature Detection and Matching on Event Stream}

 Utilizing the line-based features to improve the performance of point-based VIO is effective as line features can provide additional constraints and structure information in the scene, especially for the human-made environment.
-Therefore, for new event streams coming, after the motion compensation, we would map the event streams into the Opencv-Mat format (event mat).
-Since the events are triggered in a scene that has strong edges, using the event mat for line feature generation can avoid invalid line features and improve efficiency.
-The LSD algorithm in the Opencv is used to extract the line features on the raw event streams.
-Through studying the hidden parameter tuning and length rejection strategy of the LSD (inspired from \cite{GWPHKU:PL-VINS}), we filter out the short line features by a length rejection strategy:
+Therefore, for incoming new event streams, after using motion compensation, the streams are mapped into the Opencv-Mat format (event mat).
+Given that events are typically triggered in scenes with strong edges, generating line features using the event mat can prevent the generation of invalid line features and enhance efficiency.
+To efficiently extract line-based features and descriptors from the raw event streams, we have modified the LSD algorithm \cite{GWPHKU:LSD} in Opencv.
+Utilizing the Sobel filter, we compute the orientation of each event in the event mat and group events with similar angles into a line support region.
+Additionally, we have studied the hidden parameter tuning and length rejection strategy of the LSD algorithm, drawing inspiration from\cite{GWPHKU:PL-VINS} to filter out short line features using a length rejection strategy:

-where $min(W,H)$ denotes the smaller value between the width and the height of the event camera. $\eta$ is the ratio factor(0.125 is set in our experiments).
+where $\min(W,H)$ denotes the smaller value between the width and the height of the event camera. $\eta$ is the ratio factor (0.125 is set in our experiments).
 After that, we adopt the Line Band Descriptor (LBD)\cite{GWPHKU:LBD} to describe and match line features, respectively.
 In particular, to ensure good tracking performance and be consistent with point-based event-corner features, we also use the TS with polarity for LBD generation and line-based feature matching.
-We further execute the line features refinement schemes to identify line features as good matches for successful line tracking: \begin{itemize} \item The Hamming distance between matching line features is less than 30; \item The square error of the endpoint between the matching line features is less than 200*200 $pixel^{2}$; \item The angular between matching line features is less than 0.1 rad; \end{itemize}
+We further execute the line features refinement schemes to identify line features as good matches for successful line tracking: \begin{itemize} \item The Hamming distance between matching line features is less than 30; \item The square error of the endpoint between the matching line features is less than 20 * 20 $pixel^{2}$; \item The angular between matching line features is less than 0.1 rad; \end{itemize}